‘Queen Of Curves’ Abigail Ratchford Rocks See-Through Pink Lingerie To Recreate ‘Wolf Of Wall Street’ Scene

 “Darling your a true vision of elegance and beauty a perfect ten in my heart,” a fourth gushed.
 “Don’t ever change, please.”

-Many of these comments were also filled with heart-eye, heart and fire emoji.
+Many of these comments were also filled with heart-eye, heart, and fire emoji.

 This is hardly the first time that Abigail has gotten this type of attention for Instagram photos in which she’s wearing lingerie.
-In a previous photo series, she’s wearing a white lacy bra-and-panty set from Fashion Nova in a dreamlike setting that’s predominantly white.
-In both photos, she also holding a white feather boa.
+In a previous photo series, she wore a white lacy bra-and-panty set from Fashion Nova in a dreamlike setting that was predominantly white.
+In both photos, she was also holding a white feather boa.

-As The Inquisitr noted, Abigail asked fans which photo they liked more but several of them just focused on complimenting her physical beauty.
+As The Inquisitr noted, Abigail asked fans which photo they liked more, but several of them just focused on complimenting her physical beauty.

 The stunning photo series currently has more than 85,000 likes and 1,200-plus comments.